browserengineering/book/book/accessibility.md

 ```

 A `PseudoclassSelector` wraps another selector; it checks that base
-selector but also a pseudoclass.
+selector but also a pseudo-class.

 ``` {.python}
 class PseudoclassSelector: